aidamuratoglu/Frekov/README.md

 could I create a program inspired by her paintings, these somewhat iterative, gorgeous works of art?

+# Some Reflections on Learning

 This project has been very challenging and quite rewarding.
 I have learned a *lot* of python in a relatively short period of time (about a week), reverse engineered a program, and spent many hours debugging.
 Most importantly, I have spent many hours thinking about what computional creativity looks like.
 I learned about ints, tuples, dictionaries, debugged a lot, learned about docstring and other python style guides.
 I pushed myself outside my comfort zone by taking on a project that was much more intense than I was expecting.

+# Future Thoughts

 For a future project, I would like to create a program that generates titles for these new Frekov images.
 For instance, frecon-1 (in assets) is called "mars indigo."
 I would also